1. Entrance From Republic Street

 16. The Chapel of the Langue of Castile, Leon and Portugal

 The Chapel of the Langue of Castile, Leon and Portugal is dedicated to the patron saint of Spain, St James.
 The main altar painting is the work of Mattia Preti and depicts the ‘Apostle St James’.
 The restricted palette consisting mainly of earth colours and the exquisite draughtsmanship make it a masterpiece of baroque art.
 The lunette-paintings depict ‘St James banishing the Moors from Spain’ and the Saint as he kneels at the feet of Our Lady of Pillar, both are works by Mattia Preti.
 The wall carvings and gilding were commissioned in 1661.

 There are two Grand Masters buried in this chapel.
 Close to the altar is the funerary monument of the Portuguese Grand Master Anton Manoel de Vilhena who reigned from 1722 to 1736.
 It is the work of the well-known Florentine sculptor Massimiliano Soldani Benzi.
 The other monument commemorates Grand Master Pinto de Fonseca who reigned from 1742-1773.

 This passage leads from the main nave to the oratory.

-The book shop stocks a wide variety of books related to St John’s Co-Cathedral, the history of Malta, the Knights of Malta and art as well as tourist guide books for St John’s and the Maltese islands in general.
+The well stocked book shop’s opening hours are the same as the Co-Cathedral’s visitor opening times mentioned above.
+It stocks a wide variety of books related to St John’s Co-Cathedral, the history of Malta, the Knights of Malta and art as well as tourist guide books for St John’s and the Maltese islands in general.
 The shop also sells tourist related DVDs, postcards, souvenirs, posters, CDs of sacred music and maps.